Short answer: set up both, lead with Alipay

 Common mistakes travelers make choosing between the two

-American Express support is inconsistent on Alipay, and prepaid or virtual cards commonly fail KYC on either app.
+American Express is officially supported on both apps (a Feb 2025 Alipay+/Amex linkage, plus WeChat’s own linkable-network listing), but 2026 traveler reports on actual linking remain mixed, and prepaid or virtual cards commonly fail KYC on either app.
 Test both wallets with a physical Visa or Mastercard before you fly.

 A personal transfer QR failure is usually a category the wallet won’t clear, not a fixable retry.
 Switch payment method — the other wallet, your card directly, or cash.